Welcome to the Department of Music

 With more than 20 large and small music ensembles on campus, there are numerous performance opportunities, no matter if you are a freshman or a graduating senior.
 Almost every ensemble performs a fall and spring concert, and student talent is also showcased in small recitals scheduled throughout the academic year.
 Concerts are regularly presented in the 1,100-seat John Cranford Adams Playhouse and the 377-seat Helene Fortunoff Theater.
 The Music Department is housed in the New Academic Building on Hofstra’s South Campus, a modern facility that features ample rehearsal space.

 Hofstra University alumni are found in all facets of the music industry: education, publishing, recording, sales, management, manufacturing, distribution, marketing, and many other fields.

-Your professors include Emmy and Academy Award winners who have performed or had their music performed in some of the nation’s top venues: the American Symphony Orchestra, Birdland, the Brooklyn Philharmonic, the Blue Note Cafe, Carnegie Recital Hall, New York City Opera, the New York Philharmonic, and in countless Broadway musicals.
-Members of our Music History and Theory faculty are noted scholars, whose research has been published in many prestigious industry books and journals and who serve as officers of major national and regional music societies.
+Your professors include Emmy and Academy Award winners who have performed or had their music performed at some of the nation's top venues, including the American Symphony Orchestra, Birdland, Brooklyn Philharmonic, Blue Note Cafe, Carnegie Hall's Weill Recital Hall, Frankfurt Opera, the Metropolitan Opera, the New York Philharmonic, the Prague Symphony Orchestra, the San Francisco Opera, Santa Cecilia Orchestra of Rome, Stuttgart Opera, Sydney Opera, the Vienna State Opera, and in countless Broadway musicals.
+Members of our music history and theory faculty are published in numerous books and international journals and serve as officers of major professional societies.